 TUCSON, Oct.
 15 — The UA College of Agriculture and Life Sciences honored Dr. Susan Silverberg Koerner with the CALS Outstanding Faculty Teaching Award at the University's Fall Honors Convocation on Oct.
 16, 2009.

 "I'm really honored to receive this award," Koerner said.
-"We have many, many excellent instructors in the Division of Family Studies and Human Development and in the Norton School and across the College of Agriculture and Life Sciences in general, so this really is an honor."
+"We have many, many excellent instructors in the Academic Program of Family Studies and Human Development and in the Norton School and across the College of Agriculture and Life Sciences in general, so this really is an honor."

 Making a difference

 Since Koerner joined the UA in 1990, students and peers alike have acclaimed Koerner as an exceptional instructor and mentor — the former benefiting from her classes and guidance, the latter often coming to her for advice on how to make their own classes better.

 Dr. Soyeon Shim, Director of the Norton School, nominated Koerner for the award as someone who "epitomizes the ideal professor."
 "She is a teacher of rare and sustained excellence," Shim explained, "one who's had a remarkably positive influence on the lives and careers of many students."
 Indeed, comments from just a handful of students and peers paint the reach and depth of her impact: